-Request to Offer a New Degree Program

-In accordance with Board of Governors Regulation 8.011, Academic Degree Program Coordination and Approval
+Request to Offer a New Degree Program In accordance with Board of Governors Regulation 8.011, Academic Degree Program Coordination and Approval

+Fall 2025

-New College of Florida Institution Submitting Proposal
+New College of Florida Proposed Implementation 7 Term

+Institution Submitting Proposal

+Graduate Studies

-New College of Florida Name of College(s) or School(s)
+New College of Florida Name of Department(s)/Div ision(s)

+Name of College(s) or School(s)

+Master of Education in Edu cational

+Educational Leadership Leadership

-Educational Leadership Academic Specialty or Field
+Academic Specialty or Field Complete Name of Degree

+42 0404.
+Ed Admin/Londorobin

-13.0401: Ed Admin/Leadership Proposed CIP Code (2020 CIP) Fall 2025 Proposed Implementation Term
+13.0401: Ed Admin/Leadership

+Proposed CIP Code (2020 CIP)
-Graduate Studies Name of Department(s)/Division(s)

-Master of Education in Educational Leadership Complete Name of Degree

-The submission of this proposal constitutes a commitment by the university that, if the proposal is approved, the necessary financial resources and the criteria for establishing new programs have been met before the program's initiation.
+The submission of this proposal constitute es a commitment by the university the hat, if the

+proposal is approved, the necessary finar

+new programs have been met before the program's initiation.

+Date Approved by the University President's Signature Date

+Board of Trustees r resident s Signature Dutt

+20.00.1100000

-Date Approved by the University Board of Trustees President's Signature Date Board of Trustees Chair's Signature Date Provost's Signature Date
+Board of Trustees Chair's Date Provost's Signature Date

+Signature